columbia/xray/index.md

 Amazon product recommendations, and YouTube video recommendations.
-However, XRay's core mechanisms are largely service-agnostic, providing the necessary building blocks that we hope will enable a new generation of auditing tools that will help lift the curtain on how our personal data is being used.
+However, XRay's core mechanisms are largely service-agnostic, providing the necessary building blocks that we hope will enable a new generation of auditing tools that will help lift the curtain on how users' personal data is being used.

 Using our XRay Gmail prototype, we found some pretty interesting